Syneos Health (NASDAQ:SYNH) Issues FY 2022 Earnings Guidance

-In other news, General Counsel Jonathan Olefson sold 1,889 shares of the business’s stock in a transaction dated Thursday, December 23rd.
-The stock was sold at an average price of $100.95, for a total value of $190,694.55.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, CAO Donna Hildebrand Kralowetz sold 1,055 shares of the company’s stock in a transaction dated Monday, January 31st.
-The stock was sold at an average price of $90.00, for a total value of $94,950.00.
+In other news, Director Linda S. Harty sold 4,122 shares of the firm’s stock in a transaction on Monday, December 20th.
+The shares were sold at an average price of $97.02, for a total transaction of $399,916.44.
+The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
+Also, CAO Donna Hildebrand Kralowetz sold 1,055 shares of the firm’s stock in a transaction on Monday, January 31st.
+The shares were sold at an average price of $90.00, for a total transaction of $94,950.00.
 The disclosure for this sale can be found here.
-In the last three months, insiders sold 7,159 shares of company stock valued at $694,768.
-Insiders own 0.29% of the company’s stock.
+In the last 90 days, insiders have sold 7,159 shares of company stock worth $694,768.
+Corporate insiders own 0.29% of the company’s stock.

 Syneos Health, Inc provides outsourced clinical development and commercialization services to biopharmaceutical companies.
 It operates through the following business segments: Clinical Solutions and Commercial Solutions.
 The Clinical Solutions segment offers clinical development services spanning Phase I to Phase IV, including global studies, as well as unbundled service offerings such as clinical monitoring, investigator recruitment, patient recruitment, data management, and study startup to assist customers with their drug development process.